pnam16/foam/tools/README.md

 # See what would be squashed without actually doing it
 npm run squash:preview

+# Preview all commits
+npm run squash:preview:all

 # Or with the flag
 node tools/index.js --preview
+node tools/index.js --preview --all
 ```

 ### Interactive Mode